Skip to Main Content

 Afternoon:

 We’ll visit the remains of the once grand Shepherd’s Mansion.
-Ousted from the US, Alexander Shepherd found refuge in Batopilas, established the prosperous Batopilas Mining Company and became “the silver magnate”.
+Ousted from the US, Alexander Shepherd found refuge in Batopilas, established the prosperous Batopilas Mining Company, and became “the silver magnate”.
 Continue the walk by the old aqueduct, still in use today.
 The remainder of the afternoon is at leisure to explore on your own.
-Re-gather at the restaurant.
-Before dinner we’ll learn about the history and process of agave-based Mexican beverages such as Tequila and Mezcal during a presentation by our Group Leader, then taste them to distinguish flavors.
+Before dinner, we’ll regroup at the hotel and learn about the history and process of agave-based Mexican beverages such as Tequila, Mezcal and the locally made Lechuguilla during a presentation by our Group Leader, then taste them to distinguish flavors.
 Salud!
+Walk to a local restaurant for dinner.

 Dinner: